MooersLab/pymolsnips/README.md

 The [emacs-jupyter](https://github.com/dzop/emacs-jupyter) project is newer. it is an ''... interface to communicate with Jupyter kernels in Emacs''.
-It is different from *ein* in that it promises to interact with Jupyter widgets.
+It is different from *EIN* in that it promises to interact with Jupyter widgets.

 ```emacs
 M-x p-r-c RET ;; this refreshes the package list.
 RET refers to the RETURN key.